elodiekane/elodiekane-portfolio/content/pages/portfolio/project-1.md

 ![](/images/NN_AudioWave-e8c473ed.PNG)![](/images/NN_Spectrogram-922e481c.PNG)

-Following this, we then trained and evaluated using 10-fold cross validation, and the best accuracy was saved for any future testing.
+Next, we then trained and evaluated using 10-fold cross validation, and the best accuracy was saved for any future testing.